DJ Aleks Mac on how to plan your wedding musicCategories Talent spotlight.

 Who are you and if someone in a long elevator ride asks you what you do, how do you fill the air with 65 floors worth of words?

 65 floors!
 I feel sorry for them.
 I could talk about what I do all day.
 In a nutshell though (and as this is a blog!), I’m a business co-owner (with my partner DJ Eddy Mac) and wedding DJ.
 Eddy and I run One More Song.
-We’re not a “booking agency” – we’re a wedding DJ business.
+We’re not a “booking agency” – we’re a wedding DJ business (we’re the only DJs in the biz).
 Weddings are front and centre for us.
 We just love them!

-As well as DJs, we have awesome musicians like saxophonists who play with us.
-Both Eddy and I run all aspects of the business and work with clients in the lead up to their big day.
-If one of us isn’t personally DJing at your wedding, we’ll pick one of our rockstar DJs.
+Both Eddy and I run all aspects of the business and work with our clients in the lead up to their big day.

 What makes you come alive about being a DJ and working with weddings, and what are some surprises that you’ve enjoyed recently with it all?